-In connection with the issuance of Carolina Group stock, our board of directors intends to adopt the Carolina Group policy statement that we describe in this proxy statement to govern the relationship between the Loews Group and the Carolina Group.
+In connection with the issuance of Carolina Group stock, our board of directors intends to adopt the Carolina Group policy statement that we describe in this prospectus to govern the relationship between the Loews Group and the Carolina Group.
 Our board of directors may modify, suspend or rescind the policies set forth in the policy statement or make additions or exceptions to them, in the sole discretion of our board of directors, without approval of our shareholders.
 Our board of directors may also adopt additional policies, depending upon the circumstances.
-Any changes to our policies could have a negative effect on the holders of one or both of our classes of common stock.
+Any changes to our policies could have a negative effect on the holders of Carolina Group stock.